More About Camp Lejeune Health Issues and Legal Options

 - Symptoms from contaminated water vary depending on the illness or injury.
 Symptoms common among these diseases include weight loss, fatigue, weakness, fever and loss of appetite.
 This is not an exhaustive list.
 If you or a loved one think you may have developed a condition from the toxic water at Camp Lejeune, seek medical advice.

 What if I wasn’t assigned to or did not live in a contaminated area?

 - You may still be eligible for compensation even if you weren’t assigned to a contaminated area or did not reside there.
-Veterans and their families may have spent more than 30 days in contaminated areas for a number of reasons including, but not limited to, training, schooling and recreational activities.
+Veterans and their families may have spent 30 days or more in contaminated areas for a number of reasons including, but not limited to, training, schooling and recreational activities.